kriswuollett/developer-workspace/README.md

 customize the OS-level keyboard shortcuts in a way that minimizes conflict with application-level keyboard shortcuts.
 This has the

-For example in MacOS, the Mission Control keyboard shortcuts can be updated to virtually match the
+For example on macOS, the Mission Control keyboard shortcuts can be updated to virtually match the
 [trackpad multi-touch](https://support.apple.com/en-us/HT204895) for the same.
 Similarly the Input Sources change shortcut, which normally is `Ctrl-Space`, can